GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - **Under-bidding** → not enough RoboTorq in circulation → liquidity dries up → business left with extra stock and losses.
 - **Over-bidding** → visible in BidNet’s market analytics → future BRLA terms tighten → go back to human labor or agree to stricter terms.

 Persistent manipulators are downgraded to **TorqVault financing**, which is more expensive.
+If gaming or incompetence persists, that actor eventually gets priced out of the system.

-Thus, Enterprises compete *against* and *cooperate with* AI financial overseers — producing a self-optimizing economy.
+Thus, Enterprises both compete *against* and *cooperate with* AI financial overseers — producing a self-optimizing economy.

 ---